PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Advanced Storage Accessories and Products

-Wall-Mounted Racks: I use heavy-duty ladder hooks spaced 4 feet apart.
+Wall-mounted storage keeps kayaks accessible and off the ground.
+I use heavy-duty ladder hooks from Home Depot spaced 4 feet apart.
 My rolled kayaks rest horizontally, preventing any sagging.
-Cost about $20 total at Home Depot.
+Total cost was about $20, and installation took 15 minutes with a drill.

-Dehumidifiers: In my Florida storage unit, a small dehumidifier runs continuously.
-Costs about $3/month in electricity but completely eliminated mold issues.
+In my Florida storage unit, a small Eva-Dry dehumidifier runs continuously.
+It costs about $3 per month in electricity but completely eliminated the mold issues I experienced before installing it.
+The unit is compact, quiet, and requires no drainage hose since it uses renewable silica gel technology.

 Maintenance During Storage